 16. Bring New Toys and Books

-Small toys and books are great to bring on a trip for your kids.
-Brand new toys they haven’t seen before, or books that they haven’t read will get even more of their attention.
-A vacation doesn’t have to be like Christmas with a whole bunch of presents, but a few small items can make all the difference.
+Brand new toys they haven’t seen before or books that they haven’t read can captivate a kid’s attention.
+A vacation doesn’t have to be like Christmas, but a few small items can make a difference.

-You don’t necessarily have to travel with heavy paper books.
-Load some on electronic devices so if your kids have had enough game or movie time, they can read for a bit instead.
+To avoid lugging heavy books around, load some on electronic devices so if your kids have had enough game or movie time, they can read for a bit instead.

 As cool as it is to get a new toy when traveling, too much new all at once can be overwhelming for some kids.

-If you think your child will be a bit anxious about the trip, be sure to bring along something comforting from home to help them relax.
-A comfort item can be a favorite stuffed animal, small blanket, favorite storybook, or their go-to items at home.
+If your child is a bit of an anxious traveler, be sure to bring along something comforting from home to help them relax.
+A comfort item can be a favorite stuffed animal, small blanket, or favorite storybook.

 18. Give Kids a Camera